SheffPlaysGames/wvw-skirmish-analysis/README.md

 I've also constructed extra information on skirmish ID (absolute and relative), day of week, hour, and any running events/holidays.
 I've also attempted to infer when there's sporadic API downtime based on periods where kills and deaths are both zero, but this is very hacky.

+## How To Use
+- Make a new folder, call it whatever you want, put it wherever you want.
+- Download "skirmish_analysis.py"
+- [Optionally] Download the World vs. World Per Match JSON Files and World vs. World .csv Fragments folders.
+Put them inside of the new folder you created.
+- Run skirmish_analysis.py and wait about an hour and a half while the initial data compiles itself.
+- You can add subsequent skirmishes as they happen by re-running skirmish_analysis.py.

+- Directory structure of the code should be:
+- /{name of your directory}
+-   skirmish_analysis.py
+-   /World vs. World Per Match JSON Files
+-   /World vs. World .csv Fragments

 ## Future Plans

 I'd like to add different VP maps to the data, but I haven't done that yet.